-I loved London such much now I live there, so you’ll be getting a first hand guide on how to travel solo in London.
+I loved London so much now I live there, so you’ll be getting a first-hand guide on how to travel solo in London.

 You can take a few pages out of my book, and learn the ins and outs of London.
-How to stay safe in the city before you even get there.
+You’ll know how to stay safe in the city before you even get there.